On Sunday 2nd June 1940 Freshwater left Sheerness at 12 noon for Dunkirk under the command of Lt Church RN (Retired).

-After their Dunkirk adventures, Freshwater, Portsdown and Whippingham then returned to the Solent to resume their Isle of Wight ferry duties on which Freshwater remained for the rest of the war.
+After their Dunkirk adventures, Freshwater, Portsdown and Whippingham then returned to the Solent to resume their Isle of Wight ferry duties.
 Whippingham was called up the following year for use as a minesweeper.
 And Portsdown hit a mine and sank off Spithead on the morning of 20th September 1941.
 It is a curious twist of fate for a paddle steamer to have gone through and survived all the horrors of Dunkirk largely unscathed and then to be have ended up being sunk by a German mine whilst on her regular passage between Portsmouth and Ryde.
 But as was often said during the war: if a bomb has your name on it there is nothing you can do about it.
-And if it hasn't then why worry.
+And if it hasn’t then why worry.
 That showed a heady optimism which helped to carry many people through the dark days or war.

 Unexpected Facts 1: Feshwater’s mate, Moran Caplat, started his career as an apprentice for the General Steam Navigation Company and worked briefly aboard the Golden Eagle but found that it wasn’t for him so left and went to RADA to train as an actor instead.
 An experienced amateur yachtsman he joined the RNVR during the war which is how he appeared on Freshwater.
 After the war he became the General Administrator of Glyndebourne Festival Opera from 1949 to 1981.